 If you make your boyfriend the source of your joy, love and purpose, then you’re missing out on Something Even Greater.
 What could be better than the love of a boyfriend, you ask?
 You’ll see…

-What to Remember When You Miss Your Boyfriend
+10 Things to Do and Remember When You’re Missing Your Boyfriend

 - You’re in a long distance relationship